Corbridge and the Tyne Valley

 It was here that the great railway pioneer William Hedley built his Puffing Billy locomotive, which worked at Wylam colliery from 1813.
 The Puffing Billy operated from Wylam colliery to the coal staiths on the River Tyne at Lemington on the outskirts of Newcastle, a few miles to the east.
 Later the Puffing Billy was replaced by Hedley’s Wylam Dilly which was in operation until 1862.

-Ultimately Hackworth established his own engine works at Shildon in County Durham, where his home is preserved as part of the National Railway Musem.
-Hackworth was a remarkable man, his last engine The Sans Pariel acheived a speed of 80 mph in 1849 and he was the man who introduced locomotives to Russia in 1837.
+Ultimately Hackworth established his own engine works at Shildon in County Durham, where his home is preserved as part of the Locomotion National Railway Museum.
+Hackworth was a remarkable man, his last engine Sans Pariel achieved a speed of 80 mph in 1849 and he was the man who introduced locomotives to Russia in 1837.

 Both Hedley and Hackworth deserve to be better known but they are both overshadowed by another Wylam born engineer, George Stephenson who of course built the Rocket, the first locomotive to capture the imagination of the world.
 Stephenson’s birthplace can still be seen at Wylam to the east of the village alongside a pretty wooded footpath that follows the course of the old Wylam wagonway.